luacm/terminal-into/power.md

 ### .bashrc

 * Allows you to customize your shell experience.
 I posted the one I use on my Mac on the github.
 Feel free to use it and expand on it.
+* Your bash profile or rc is a hidden file in your home (~) directory

 ## Advanced Shell stuff